Employment Programs (State and Federal)

 have one or more physical or mental impairments resulting from amputation, arthritis, autism, blindness, cancer, cerebral palsy, cystic fibrosis, deafness, heart disease, hemiplegia, hemophilia, respiratory or pulmonary dysfunction, mental retardation, mental illness, multiple sclerosis, muscular dystrophy, musculoskeletal disorders, neurological disorders, including stroke and epilepsy, paraplegia, quadriplegia and other spinal cord conditions, sickle cell anemia, specific learning disability, traumatic brain injury, end-stage renal disease; or other impairments or combinations of impairments as documented by an evaluation by Vocational Rehabilitation Services or Visual Services or the individual's own doctor statement.

 How is it Administered?
-The program is administered by the Office of Personnel Management in the Jim Thorpe Building, 2101 North Lincoln Boulevard, Oklahoma City, OK (405) 521.2171 or (405) 521.6314 (TDD).
-The Oklahoma Department of Rehabilitation Services certifies applicants who meet the criteria of "severely disabled" and the Office of Disability Concerns (ODC) maintains records of all persons hired through the program.
+The program is administered by Human Capital Management in the Jim Thorpe Building, 2101 North Lincoln Boulevard, Oklahoma City, OK (405) 521.2171 or (405) 521.6314 (TDD).
+The Oklahoma Department of Rehabilitation Services certifies applicants who meet the criteria of "severely disabled".

 What is the process?
 There are 6 steps to the process: